Invariance of immersed Floer cohomology under Lagrangian surgery: Coherent perturbations

-The combinatorial type of an adapted map is that of the map with the additional data of a labelling $d(e), e \in \Edge(\Gamma)$ of any interior node by intersection multiplicity $d(e)$ with the hypersurface $D$; let $d(e) =0$ if the map $u: S \to X$ is constant with values in the hypersurface $D$ near $w_e$.
-Denote the moduli space of $D$-adapted treed holomorphic disks bounding $\phi$ of type $\Gamma$ by $\M_\Gamma(\phi,D)$.
-Denote by $\ol{\M}(\phi,D)$ the union over combinatorial types.
-The requirement that the intersections with the Donaldson hypersurface are the interior nodes $w_e, e \in \Edge_{\black}(\Gamma)$ means that the area of a given combinatorial type of map to $X$ is determined by the interior nodes as well as the set of ghost bubbles.
-Thus in particular, for any combinatorial type $\Gamma$ of holomorphic treed disk there exist finitely many combinatorial types $\wh{\Gamma}$ with domain of type $\Gamma$ (allowing any combination of stable sphere components to be ghost bubbles.)
-Thus for each type $\Gamma$ of domain the union
+The combinatorial type of an adapted map is that of the map with the additional data of a labelling $i(e), e \in \Edge(\Gamma)$ of any interior node by intersection multiplicity $i(e)$ with the hypersurface $D$; let $i(e) =0$ if the map $u: S \to X$ is constant with values in the hypersurface $D$ near $w_e$.
+Denote the moduli space of $D$-adapted treed holomorphic disks bounding $\phi$ of type domain type $\Gamma$ with respect to the perturbation $P_\Gamma$ by Denote by